tarantool/doc/doc/how-to/sql/improving_mysql.rst

     ..  code-block:: bash

-        $ tt connect example
+        $ tt connect mysql

-#   To see the replicated data in Tarantool, run the following command:
+#.
+To see the replicated data in Tarantool, run the following command:

     ..  code-block:: tarantoolsession

-        tarantool> box.space.mysqldata:select()
+        mysql> box.space.mysqldata:select()